essdot/js-lessons/doc/variables.md

 }
 ```

 The exception to this is strict mode.
 In strict mode, the above will be an error.
-This is an attempt to remedy one of Javascript's biggest design flaws.
+This is an attempt to remedy one of JavaScript's biggest design flaws.
 It's a nasty one.

 **Always, always declare variables with `let`.**